kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 #### Time limits

 We believe CEL cost will be sufficient to bound the resource utilization of the vast majority of CEL expressions.
-As a backstop we will use timeouts.
-We will set these timeouts high enough that they are not disruptive to all but the most extremely resource starved api-servers.
+As a backstop we will use a timeout.
+We will set this timeout high enough that they are not disruptive to all but the most extremely resource starved api-servers.
 We don't believe this will cause problems in practice because there are other timeouts that will trigger under those conditions.

-Per-request and per-expression execution time will be constrained via go cancellation and a context-passed timeout.
+Per-request execution time will be constrained via go cancellation and a context-passed timeout.

-If the per-expression timeout is exceeded, the error message will include how long the expression in question took to execute.
 If the per-request timeout is exceeded, the error message will instead include how long every expression took to execute up to and including the one where the timeout was exceeded.

 We will continue to refine and improve this cost data based on: